home-assistant/home-assistant.io/source/_integrations/logger.markdown

 {% endconfiguration %}

 In the example, do note the difference between 'glances_api' and 'homeassistant.components.glances' namespaces, both of which are at root.
 They are logged by different APIs.

+If you want to know the namespaces in your own environment then check your log files on startup.
+You will see INFO log messages from homeassistant.loader stating `loaded <component> from <namespace>`.
+Those are the namespaces available for you to set a `log level` against.

 ### Log Levels